MACF (or CBAM), a lever for limiting carbon leakage

 MACF (or CBAM), who is concerned?
 How quickly?

 The MACF applies to companies that import products or goods (raw materials as well as intermediate, semi-finished or finished products) such as iron and steel, fertilisers (nitrogen fertilisers), cement, electricity, aluminium or hydrogen.
-The list of these products is set to grow.
+The list of these products is set to expand over time.

-The importers concerned will have to declare the emissions generated by the production of the products they import into the European Union, have their declarations checked and gradually purchase "MACF certificates" and surrender a number equivalent to their imported emissions.
+The importers concerned must therefore declare the emissions generated by the production of the products they import into the European Union, ensure that the emissions declared by their suppliers have been duly verified by an accredited body (excluding default values) and gradually purchase ‘MACF certificates’ to return a number equivalent to their imported emissions.

-From 1 October 2023 until the end of 2025 (transitional phase), importers will be subject to reporting obligations, with no financial adjustment applied to their imports.
+During the transitional phase (1st October 2023 to the end of 2025), importers were subject to reporting obligations, with no financial adjustment applied to their imports.

 Cutting-edge expertise to help you apply the MACF (or CBAM)